JimHokanson/blog/readme.md

 <img src="jim_photo.jpg" alt="Photo of Jim" height="300">

 My name is James (Jim) Hokanson.
-I started in January 2021 as an assistant professor in a joint department of biomedical engineering between the Medical College of Wisconsin and Marquette University.
+I started January 2021 as an assistant professor in a joint department of biomedical engineering between the [Medical College of Wisconsin and Marquette University](https://mcw.marquette.edu/biomedical-engineering/).
 My background is in neural engineering (see below).
 I'm currently interested in developing new therapies to treat urological dysfunction, particularly incontinence.
-Additionally, I'm interested in developing new diagnostic tests to improve the therapy selection process as well as to inform new therapy development.
+Additionally, I'm interested in developing new diagnostic tests to improve the therapy selection process as well as to inform new therapy development, using machine learning/data driven approaches to create new insights.
 My skillset includes electrical stimulation, physiological testing, software development and machine learning.
 My work includes a mixture of both clinical and pre-clinical studies.

 ## Background ##